doany1/Hashly/Part1/Guide.md

 In [Part 2](BLOG_PART2.md), I’ll show you how to:
 - Turn this terminal tool into a secure web app
 - Get a free domain with HTTPS (no credit card required)
-- Stop your friends from mocking your “1980s-style” workflow